david-mears/conspiracy_joke_website/README.md

 A message from David Mears

-## I have set up a new Web Site for my conspiracy about Proto Indo European.
+## I have set up a new Web Post for my conspiracy theory about Proto Indo European.

 # READ AND UNDERSTAND: